FRCteam4909/FRC-Scouting/USAGE.md

 ## Server Usage
+These directions are what should be followed at every event.
 ### Start BlueTooth File Server (OBEX) in the ESFileExplorer App on every tablet
-- Deny discoverable request, and leave running in the background to facilitate data transfer
+- Deny discoverable request, and leave running in the background to facilitate the Bluetooth data transfer
-- This may have to be restarted over prolonged durations of time, especially after breaks.
+- This may have to be restarted over prolonged durations of time, especially after longer breaks.

 ### Run Server on Laptop
 - Run the following command in the Ubuntu terminal, replacing the event key with the correct key.